robotix/2020.robotix.in/_events/zenith.md

 * After crossing the last scaffolding, the bot will encounter a gate.

-* The bot has to strike at a certain point of the gate.
-For this, it will have to change its ground clearance.
+* The bot will then encounter the gate.
+The bot has to lift the gate up, and then go under it.

-* Once it strikes that point on the gate, it then has to lower its body and pass through the gate to finally reach the end zone.
+* There will be a protrusion on the gate, with the help of which the bot will lift the gate up either by changing its own ground clearance or by some other mechanism.
+Once the gate has been lifted up, it won't fall down.
+This will be ensured by Team Robotix.
+It then has to lower its body and pass through the gate to finally reach the end zone.

 #### Arenas